-- Pit Challenge Procedure-Competitors must immediately challenge (e) the scoring of any shot on which they disagree with the target marker.
+- (e) Pit Challenge Procedure-Competitors must immediately challenge the scoring of any shot on which they disagree with the target marker.
 It is the duty of the Range Officer to accept the challenge; collect the fee without comment; direct that no further shots be fired by the competitor until the challenge has been decided; personally telephone the Pit Officer and remain at the firing point until the correct value is signaled from the pit.
 The Pit Officer shall examine the challenged target carefully, scrutinizing all lines, figures, and wrinkles to locate possible undetected hits using a magnifying glass and/or scoring gauge to detect close doubles.
 If a shot spotter has been placed in the challenged bullet hole(s), the shot spotter will be removed and an attempt made to plug the shot hole(s) with an appropriate size scoring guage before signaling the results to the firing line.
 The Pit Officer's decision is final.
 If the competitor's challenge is sustained, the challenge fee will be returned immediately; otherwise, it is forfeited and turned over to the Statistical Office. - (f) The Match Director may at his discretion recheck any competitor's target or scorecard by an administrative challenge.
 Such challenge must be made within the posted challenge period and checked by the Official Referee or Jury. - (g) Competitors may request the Chief Statistical Officer to verify addition of scores without payment of a fee.
 If a competitor discovers a discrepancy between the value marked on a target and the score recorded on a scorecard, scoreboard, result list or bulletin, he may request the Chief Statistical Officer to verify the score.
-Provided that no scoring challenge is made with respect to the evaluation of a target, the score marked on the target will be considered accurate and the scorecard, scoreboard, result list or bulletin will be corrected.
+Provided that no scoring challenge is made with respect to the evaluation of a target, the score marked on the target will be considered accurate and the scorecard, scoreboard, result list or bulletin will be corrected. - (h) When electronic targets are in use, the shot value measured and displayed by the electronic target system is official and is not subject to challenge for value.